mjc-school/MJC-School/stage #2/module#5 Engineering Best-Practices/Readme.md

 }
 ```

-Code in this class not readable, it's not impossible to understand
+The code in this class is unreadable, it is impossible to understand
-from variables and method names what it's response for.
+from variables and method names, what they are responsible for.

 #### _Pattern example_